University of Technology Sydney

 Description

 The progression of this subject starts with more teaching-intensive methods such as workshops and lectures to give students the technical and conceptual know-how to work as practicing data scientists.
-However, as the term progresses, students increasingly move towards an individually-driven learning mode, providing first teams, and then individuals, the freedom to develop their statistical thinking and skills further.
+As the subject progresses, students increasingly move towards an individually driven learning mode, allowing both teams and individuals the flexibility to enhance their statistical thinking and skills.

-By the end of the term students have a strong technical, conceptual, and practical foundation to continue their development as Data Scientists.
+Upon completion of the subject, students possess a robust foundation in technical, conceptual, and practical aspects, empowering them to continue their development as Data Scientists.

 Subject learning objectives (SLOs)